Eggwite/megacloud-key-extractor/README.md

 ## How It Works

 The deobfuscator runs the input script through a series of Babel transformations.
-Each pass simplifies the code further, making it easier for the next pass to analyze.
+Each pass simplifies the code further, making it easier for the next pass to analyse.

 1.  **Pass 1: Normalization & Unflattening**
     -   `normalizeLiterals`: Simplifies constant expressions (e.g., `1+1` -> `2`).